Nathan Lieuwen: Playing career

 On May 4, 2012, Lieuwen was signed by the Buffalo Sabres to a three-year entry-level contract.
 On March 16, 2014, he was called up from the American Hockey League's Rochester Americans to replace the injured Michal Neuvirth, and made his NHL debut that night when he replaced an injured Jhonas Enroth in a game against the Montreal Canadiens.
+In 2013, Lieuwen played for the Rochester Americans at the 2013 Spengler Cup.

 Lieuwen made his first NHL start on the road against the Calgary Flames on March 18, 2014.
 He recorded his first NHL win at home on April 1, 2014 against the New Jersey Devils.
 Lieuwen suffered yet another concussion in the April 6, 2014 contest, ending his season.

 Lieuwen was a restricted free agent at the conclusion of the 2015–16 season.
 He was not tendered a qualifying offer from the Sabres, thus making him an unrestricted free agent.
 On July 18, 2016, Lieuwen opted to continue his career in the AHL, signing a one-year deal with the San Antonio Rampage, an affiliate to the Colorado Avalanche.
 Lieuwen split the 2016–17 season between the Rampage and ECHL affiliate, the Colorado Eagles, appearing in just 14 games.

 The concussion Lieuwen sustained in Buffalo had long-lasting effects on his peripheral vision, which caused his on-ice performance to decline.
 In an effort to regain his eyesight, Lieuwen announced his retirement from hockey in May 2017.

 On October 8, 2019, the British Columbia Hockey League announced the Cranbrook Bucks as an expansion team for the 2020–21 BCHL season with Lieuwen as the majority owner and president.
 The BCHL is a junior A league and the Bucks replace the relocated major junior Kootenay Ice.